Perth city. Photo by Tom Proudfoot

 Frequently asked questions about commercial activity approvals

-Why do I need a licence or permit to operate my commercial activity in the Swan Canning Riverpark?
+Why do I need a permit to operate my commercial activity in the Swan Canning Riverpark?

-Licences and permits allow tourism activities to be assessed, authorised, managed and monitored.
-These licences and permits have conditions or terms that must be met by businesses operating in the Swan Canning Riverpark and are designed to ensure that commercial activities complement the Riverpark and do not negatively impact on the environment, amenity, community values and shared use of the area.
+Permits allow tourism activities to be assessed, authorised, managed and monitored.
+These permits have conditions or terms that must be met by businesses operating in the Swan Canning Riverpark and are designed to ensure that commercial activities complement the Riverpark and do not negatively impact on the environment, amenity, community values and shared use of the area.
 Safety also needs to be considered.
 All commercial activities in the DCA require a permit.
-Commercial activities on water (in the Swan Canning River reserve) require a permit and a licence.

-Which agency grants licences and leases for the Swan and Canning rivers?
+Which agency grants permits and leases for the Swan and Canning rivers?

-Are there any other approvals I may need for my commercial activity in the Swan Canning Riverpark?
+Are there any other approvals I may need from DBCA for my commercial activity in the Swan Canning Riverpark?

 If development of infrastructure is required to support a commercial activity, a Ministerial approval under Part 5 of the Swan and Canning Rivers Management Act 2006 may be required.